-Unlike most encounters in Let’s Go, you have to actually battle and defeat legendary Pokémon before you can attempt to catch them.
-For that reason, you need to to have Pokémon in your party that are around level 50 to have a good chance at catching the legendary birds.
-For Mewtwo, you need to be closer to level 70.
+To catch the legendary birds and Mewtwo, you’ll need to battle and defeat them before having an opportunity to catch them.
+To successfully defeat these powerful foes, you’ll need to have a Pokémon in your party that is around level 50 to even have a chance to catch the legendary birds.
+For Mewtwo, your party will need to be closer to level 70.

 In this guide, we’ll detail where to find and how to catch each of the four legendary Pokémon.

-For more on Pokémon: Let’s Go, check out our beginner’s guide for all the tips and tricks you need to become a Pokémon League Champion.
+In addition, don’t forget to check out our Pokemon Let’s Go beginner’s guide for all the tips and tricks you need to become a Pokémon League Champion.